On the values of logarithmic residues along curves

-In \cite{gsres}, M.Granger and M.Schulze prove that the dual over $\co_D$ of the Jacobian ideal is $\mc{R}_D$.
-If moreover $(D,0)$ is free, that is to say, if the module of logarithmic differential $1$-forms is free, the converse also holds: the dual of $\mc{R}_D$ is the Jacobian ideal.
-They use this duality to prove a characterization of normal crossing divisors in terms of logarithmic residues: if the module $\mc{R}_D$ is equal to the module of weakly holomorphic functions on $D$ then $D$ is normal crossing in codimension~$1$, and the converse implication was already proved in \cite{saitolog}.
+In \cite{gsres}, M.Granger and M.Schulze prove that the $\co_D$-dual of the Jacobian ideal of $D$ is $\mc{R}_D$.
+If in addition $D$ is free, that is to say, if the module of logarithmic differential $1$-forms is a free $\Cx$-module, the converse also holds: the dual of $\mc{R}_D$ is the Jacobian ideal.
+They use this duality to prove a characterization of normal crossing divisors in terms of logarithmic residues: if the module $\mc{R}_D$ is equal to the module of weakly holomorphic functions on $D$ then $D$ is normal crossing in codimension~$1$.
+The converse implication was already proved in \cite{saitolog}.

 \s